bsmith89/StrainFacts-manuscript/doc/submission.md

 same analysis niche as Strain Finder and DESMAN, and it expands upon these reliable approaches by providing a scalable model fitting procedure.

+Fuzzy genotypes enable more computationally efficient inference by eliminating the need for discrete optimization.
-Besides enabling more computationally efficient inference, fuzzy genotypes may also be more robust to deviations from model assumptions.
-For instance, an intermediate genotype could be a satisfactory approximation when gene duplications or deletions are present in some strains.
-While we do not explore the possibility here, fuzzy genotypes may also provide a heuristic for capturing uncertainty in strain genotypes.
-For example, future work could consider propagating intermediate genotype values instead of discretizing them.
+In addition, fuzzy genotypes may be more robust to deviations from model assumptions.
+For instance, an
+intermediate genotype could be a satisfactory approximation when gene duplications or deletions are present in some strains.
+While we do not explore the possibility here, fuzzy genotypes may provide a heuristic for capturing uncertainty in strain genotypes.
+Future work could
+consider propagating intermediate genotype values instead of discretizing them.

 StrainFacts builds on recent advances in metagenotyping, in particular our